albar965/littlenavmap-manual/src/en/MENUS.rst

 This sub-menu also shows the AIRAC cycle if a Navigraph database is found in the database directory.
 Use this indication to verify if an database update was successful.
-See `Little Navmap - Install Navigraph Updates <https://albar965.github.io/littlenavmap_navigraph.html>`__ for installation options if you run into issues..
+See `Little Navmap - Install Navigraph Updates <https://albar965.github.io/littlenavmap_navigraph.html>`__ for installation options if you run into issues.

 The right navdata mode is selected automatically per default.
 See below for more information.